Our changelog, announcements, dev posts, and anything else we think you'll find interesting.

 The metrics Charity finds most important are:

-These metrics, when combined with a wide dataset, can make complex systems much more comprehensible for new and experienced developers alike.
+These metrics, when combined with a wide dataset and observability tools, can make complex systems much more comprehensible for new and experienced developers alike.
 This leads to more effective teams because it's easier to write and debug software when the feedback loop for developers is significantly shorter.

 Want to learn more about facilitating high-performance teams?
 Listen to the full podcast.